sociomantic-tsunami/sociomantic/Code/D/CONTRIBUTING.md

 1. Please try and pay attention to all the comments and address them all.
 1. Reviewers can mark a PR as "changes requested" or "approved".
-1. Once a PR has been approved by at least one reviewer and there are no outstanding comments that have not been addressed from other reviewers, either a reviewer or the submitter (providing they have push access) can rebase and merge the PR.
+1. Once a PR has been approved by at least one reviewer and there are no outstanding comments from other reviewers that have not been addressed, either a reviewer or the submitter (providing they have push access) can rebase and merge the PR.
 1. Repo owners will try to review PRs promptly, but feel free to give a "Ping!"